Pennsylvania Sexual Assault Lawyer | Worgul Law Firm

 Sexual Assault Penalties in Pennsylvania

-Depending on the circumstances and severity of the case, sexual assault is classified into three distinct degrees of felony crimes:
+Depending on the circumstances and severity, sexual assault charges are classified into three distinct degrees of felony sex crimes:

 • Third-degree felony sexual assault: Punishable by up to seven years in prison and fines reaching $15,000.